Secured-Finance/secured-finance-app/README.md

 Deployed to ipfs using Fleek.

 ## Note
-The following file it a tentative patch created by `patch-package` for `use-wallet` to support the Sepolia testnet, because it doesn't support Sepolia.
+The following file is a tentative patch created by `patch-package` for `use-wallet` to support the Sepolia testnet, because it doesn't support Sepolia.

 [patches/use-wallet+0.13.4.patch](patches/use-wallet+0.13.4.patch)

 After `use-wallet` starts to support the Sepolia testnet, we need to do the followings:

-- Uninstall the `patch-package` module
+- Uninstall the `patch-package` module.
 - Remove the `patches` folder.
+- Remove the npm script, `postinstall`.
 - Update the `use-wallet` version.

 # License